-5.1 The Council has identified a number of areas in the city for more intensive intervention.
+- 5.1 The Council has identified a number of areas in the city for more intensive intervention.
 Unfortunately, despite the economic growth, poverty and deprivation remain a challenge for the city.
-Indeed, evidence suggests that the city is experiencing an intensification of inequalities, particularly centred in the most deprived communities.
+Indeed, evidence suggests that the city is experiencing an intensification of inequalities, particularly centred in the most deprived communities. - 5.2 Part 3 of the Housing Act 1984 provides the Council with the power, subject to a business case, to designate a selective licensing area.
+The Government has set out the legislation and guidance by which a Council has to consider the proposals for an

-- 5.2 Part 3 of the Housing Act 1984 provides the Council with the power, subject to a business case, to designate a selective licensing area.
-The Government has set out the legislation and guidance by which a Council has to consider the proposals for an area and the criteria for self-designation.
+- area and the criteria for self-designation.
 The guidance has laid down six criteria under which an area can be designated.
-One of the criteria is high levels of deprivation which has formed the basis of the business case for Harehills. - 5.3 The Harehills, area, which consists of around 8200 properties, of which over 4500 are believed to be in the PRS, is in the lowest 10% of most deprived places in England.
-When compared to 2010, 80% of the area was in the lowest 10%.
-In 2015 the area has 3 Lower Super Output Areas (LSOA) in the lowest 1% compared to none in 2010.
-As well as the issues highlighted by the IMD data, the area has also seen a significant increase in the PRS.
-It has increased nearly from 20% in 2001 to the current estimate of 58%.
+One of the criteria is high levels of deprivation which has formed the basis of the business case for Beeston. - 5.3 The Beeston area, which consists of around 6400 homes (of which around 3200 are believed to be privately rented) is in the lowest 20% of the most deprived places in England.
+This is the same as in 2010.
+In 2015 the area had 4 Lower Super Output Areas (LSOA) in the lowest 1% compared to none in 2010.
+As well as the issues highlighted by the Index if Multiple Deprivation data (IMD), the area has also seen a significant increase in the private rented sector (PRS).
+It has increased from 15% in 2001 to the current estimate of 50%.
 This compares to a city average for the sector of around 20/22%. - 5.4 As part of the process, stakeholders are required to be consulted and their responses considered and taken into account.
-The method and results of the consultation are detailed earlier in the report in paragraphs 3.5 3.24.
+The method and results of the consultation are detailed earlier in the report in paragraphs 3.5 3.26.
 The consultation was full and robust and representations have been taken into account and have contributed to the conclusions in the business case and the recommendations of the report. - 5.5 The Council has considered the strong evidence of high levels of deprivation in the area, together with the fact that existing strategies have not resulted in an improvement to the issues in the area relating to housing and to the condition of the stock.
-The Council has also considered the feedback received from the consultation and the views of the Residents and Stakeholders and Landlords and Agents.
-There have been views both for and against the proposed scheme which have been considered.
-Landlords are 93% opposed to the scheme and Agents 100% opposed.
-However this contrast with the residents of Harehills who are 81% in favour of the proposal and the residents of Harehills who are living in the PRS are 78% in favour.
-Considering results, the views of the residents of the area who are occupying the PRS being in support of the proposals, together with the strong evidence of high levels of deprivation in the area and the evidence that alternative measures have not been widely taken up by the sector when considered as a whole, on balance this indicates that there is a business case for the designation of Harehills as a selective licensing area.
+The Council has also considered the feedback received from the consultation as shown in the business case.
+The views of the Residents and Stakeholders and Landlords and Agents have been considered and it is noted that those views are both for and against the proposal.
+The response from landlords and letting agents was that they were opposed to the scheme.
+The response from residents varied depending on which set of results is considered as set out in paragraphs 3.13 -3.17.
+Although the overall response of all returns was that 63% of residents were against the scheme less weight was placed on this due to the identified concerns over validation of these results.
+When considering the validated paper responses the percentage of residents in favour was 93% in favour.
+Considering the results, the feedback and the strong evidence of high levels of deprivation in the area and the evidence that alternative measures have not been widely taken up by the sector when considered as a whole, on balance this indicates that there is a business case for the designation of Beeston as a selective licensing area.